JulianNicholls/GraphQL-with-React/README.md

 * My user query is called currentUser.

-* My queries are in a single file in the client: `.../queries/index.js`
+* My queries and mutations are in a single file in the client: `.../queries/index.js`

 ### Git client